 Session 2: Getting Clarity

-Now that you know your Procrastinator Persona, you have taken the most important step forward on the path to the future you want and the success you want to achieve.
+Now that you know your BreakThrough Persona, you have taken the most important step forward on the path to being effective and achieving the success you want to achieve.

 This is extremely important because it helps you orientate yourself and, like a compass, point you in the direction to your desired future.